• Skip to primary navigation

 Basket Weave Stitch

 This gorgeous stitch looks just like its namesake, and it feels just as satisfying to the touch.
-It's the perfect stitch pattern for chunky afghans and throw blankets that you want to have a weighted feel.
+It’s perfect for chunky afghans and throw blankets that you want to have a weighted feel.
 You can use a larger hook to create more drape.

 Get the Pattern